Today’s Reading: Numbers 35-36 (Tomorrow we start the book of Acts)

-Yad Vashem, is a memorial to the most tragic betrayal of humanity in human history, the Holocaust, where at least 6,000,000 of God’s ancient people, the Jews, were murdered.
-As is my custom, I’ve often stopped to meditate at the tree planted in honour of the heroine of the Netherlands, Corrie Ten Boom, who provided jews with a place of refuge during WWII.
-Rev. Jason Patterson, my grandson-in-law, took the pictures below.
-Corrie’s original tree died the year she died, and they planted a new tree as you can see.
+My thoughts today go back to Monday when we visited Yad Vashem, the memorial to the most tragic betrayal of humanity in human history, the Holocaust, where at least 6,000,000 of God’s ancient people, the Jews, were murdered.
+As is my custom, I stopped to meditate at the tree planted in honour of the heroine of the Netherlands, Corrie Ten Boom, who provided jews with a place of refuge during WWII.
+Jason Patterson, my grandson-in-law, took the pictures below.
+Corrie’s original tree died the year she went to be with the Lord, and they planted a new tree as you can see.
 The book and movie “The Hiding Place” is her story.
 Norma-Jean and I, on a visit to Holland, crept into that hiding place and sat there for a time.
 We imagined what it would be like for Corrie to hurry Jews into that place to hide them from the Nazis.
-Corrie, along with her father and sister, were arrested and taken to a death camp.
+Corrie, her father and sister were arrested and taken to a death camp.
 She managed to survive but not her family members.
 It was a great honour to introduce Corrie to our Canadian television viewers several times in the sixties and seventies.
 She had never been on TV before, and her childlike approach to explaining the Gospel amazed me.
 I learned great lessons from her.
 One time she put on a clear plastic glove and said, “Jesus is like my hand, and the glove is all I want to be seen of me.”
 I wept openly.

 Yours with the prayer to be more like Jesus and Corrie,